Zenika/proxybeez/README.md

 a function in the code, which is called with the matching part of the configuration.

-The following example shows how to call the `excludeFields` processors, which exclude fields from the `fields` query parameter of an Alibeez request.
+The following example shows how to call the `excludeFields` processor, which excludes fields from the `fields` query parameter of an Alibeez request.
 The matching function is defined in `src/requestProcessors/excludeFields.js`.
+`["exampleField1", "exampleField2"]` is passed as an argument to the function.

 ```json
 {